 Our range of bespoke glass sliding doors can create a real wow factor in any home.
 Not sure which sliding door is right for you?
 Learn more about our sliding door ranges.

-We have continually evolved our range to offer our customers unrivalled choice when it comes to choosing the perfect sliding patio door for their home.
+We have continually evolved our range to offer our customers unrivalled choice when it comes to choosing the perfect aluminium sliding patio door for their home.

-We offer slim framed doors, sliding doors perfect for small sizes, huge openings through to products ideally suited for installations in heavily exposed locations.
-This video gives a brief overview of the types of sliding doors that we manufacture & install, plus you can find plenty of detailed information throughout this sliding door section of our website.
+We offer slim aluminium framed doors, sliding doors perfect for small sizes, huge openings through to products ideally suited for installations in heavily exposed locations.
+This video gives a brief overview of the types of sliding doors that we manufacture & install, plus you can find plenty of detailed information throughout this aluminium sliding patio door section of our website.

-Browse our patio door options below.
+Browse our sliding patio door options below.

 This is a new & innovative way to manufacture glass door products.
 Using specialist lifting machinery we use the glass to form the structural integrity of the door and literally bond the door frames to the glass.
 This method alleviates the thick profiles required to manufacture the door and results in the slimmest frames possible.
-If you’re asking, which are the slimmest sliding doors?
+If you’re asking, which are the slimmest sliding patio doors?
 The answer is our structurally bonded options.

 Our range of inline sliding doors are industry-leading and still offer a real wow factor within any home.
 A more traditional method of manufacturing sees us fabricating the door and then glazing it on site.
 The vertical sightline between the panes of glass is still only 35mm so visitors to our showroom often take one look at this stunning product, feel how well it is made and how easy it is to use, and immediately decide that they’ve found the right product for them.